 - Delta Xi Rho (Sorority)

-Delta Xi Rho is a social sorority with the purpose of shedding a positive light among the sisters, the Glenville State College community, and the town of Glenville itself!
+Delta Xi Rho is a social sorority with the purpose of shedding a positive light among the sisters, the Glenville State University community, and the town of Glenville itself!
 Our philanthropy is to spread awareness of domestic violence and child abuse.
 Our girls love to participate in campus events and host several fundraisers every semester.